digital-asset/daml/ledger/daml-on-sql/README.rst

 each of the core components do and how they interact with each other, in particular regarding state and consistency.

-Having two *DAML on PostgreSQL* servers running on top of a single PostgreSQL server can lead to undefined (and likely broken) behavior.
-For this reason, you must maintain a strict 1:1 relationship between a running *DAML on PostgreSQL* server and a running PostgreSQL server.
-Note that using PostgreSQL in a high-availability configuration does not allow you to run additional *DAML on PostgreSQL* servers.
+Having two *DAML for PostgreSQL* servers running on top of a single PostgreSQL server can lead to undefined (and likely broken) behavior.
+For this reason, you must maintain a strict 1:1 relationship between a running *DAML for PostgreSQL* server and a running PostgreSQL server.
+Note that using PostgreSQL in a high-availability configuration does not allow you to run additional *DAML for PostgreSQL* servers.

-Downtime for the *DAML on PostgreSQL* server can be minimized using a watchdog or orchestration system taking care of evaluating its health of the core components and ensuring its availability.
+Downtime for the *DAML for PostgreSQL* server can be minimized using a watchdog or orchestration system taking care of evaluating its health of the core components and ensuring its availability.
 The Ledger API exposes the standard gRPC health checkpoint that can be used to evaluate the health status of the